CSS Flexbox (Flex Container)

 SOLUTION: Set both

-the justify-content
+the justify-content and align-items properties

-, and the flex item will be perfectly centered:
+to center, and the flex item will be perfectly centered:

 Example